datafordemocracy/PublicInterestData2018/questions.md

 3. Relation of Discharge Date to Custoy End; discharge is when case file is closed?

 New questions about the data posed by lab members:

+Potentially all datasets
+1. From my point of view, we can use SSN to represent each child, since the case ID, client ID and referral ID can be the same for different children.
+By the way, can we ignore these three variables?
+2. For all questions about race, some races may have more people in Charlottesville, therefore their cases are definitely more than other races.
+In this case, we may not be able to know whether race matter in this area.
+How can we solve this problem?

 Referral data
 1. Response Priority - How long later does the Moderate and Low get processed?